 How to build a website with GoDaddy: Preparation

-There are a few ways to build a website with GoDaddy.
-The traditional route is to buy a GoDaddy web hosting package, which just gives you space on its servers to create a website using your own team.
-Larger companies may instead choose VPS hosting or dedicated servers, which give you more storage space and computational grunt to work with.
+There are a few options when you come to build a website with GoDaddy.
+The traditional route is to buy a web hosting package, which gives you space on its servers to create a site using your own team.
+Larger companies may choose VPS hosting or dedicated servers for more storage space and computational power.

-Another option is WordPress hosting.
-This is virtually the same as buying a web hosting package, but it comes pre-installed with the WordPress content management system so you can quickly get your site off the ground.
-If you like using WordPress, this is a straightforward choice.
+Another option is WordPress hosting: virtually the same as buying web hosting, but pre-installed with WordPress's content management system, so you can quickly get your site online.
+If you like using WordPress, this is your best bet.

-Finally, GoDaddy offers its own Website Builder tool, which we’ll focus on in this article.
-It’s a web-based editor for websites that lets you create a website or online store in minutes.
-You can start by using one of the hundreds of pre-built templates and personalize your site from there.
-You don’t need any programming knowledge or to hire an outside website designer, so this is typically the cheapest option.
+Finally, GoDaddy offers its own website builder, which we’ll focus on.
+It’s a web-based editor that lets you create a site or online store in minutes.
+You can start by using one of hundreds of pre-built templates, and personalize your site from there.
+You don’t need programming knowledge, or to hire a designer, so this is typically the cheapest option.

 Step 1: Sign up for free

-GoDaddy’s Website Builder plans cost between $9.99 and $24.99 per month, depending on features, but you can start your website for free.
-On the GoDaddy site, choose between a general website and an online store.
+GoDaddy’s website builder plans cost between $9.99 and $24.99 a month, depending on features, but you can start your website for free.
+On the site, choose between a general website and an online store.
 You can always change your choice later.

-On the sign-up page, you’ll be asked for your email address and to create a username and password.
-You can also sign in by using your Google or Facebook credentials.
+On the sign-up page, you’ll be asked for your email address, and to create a username and password.
+You can also sign in with Google or Facebook credentials.

 Step 2: Set your website’s category

-Your next choice is your website’s category.
+Your next choice is your site’s category.
 GoDaddy has a long list of business types that you can choose from.
-Selecting a business category that fits your company sets up a few default options, such as the themes that you can choose from and the template text.
+Selecting a category that fits your company sets up a few default options, such as the themes you can choose from and the template text.